michaelbukachi/flask_starter/README.md

 **models** - This holds all your data classes and utility functions that interact with any kind of persitence (Mongo, Mysql etc)

 **resources** - This package usually holds endpoints related to an API.
-Try avoid putting view endpoints here.
+Try to avoid putting view endpoints here.
 Put them in the `view` package instead

 **view** - This package holds any endpoint that deals with any visual representation i.e endpoints that return html